haumeamagma/NBCU01/exercises/ex2/ex21/README.md

 5. In the upcoming dialog, add the participant number assigned to you to the **name** of the copied integration flow.
 Update the name of the integration flow to **SAP SFSF New Hire Onboarding Process using SAP Build Process Automation_XX**, replacing **XX** with the participant number assigned to you.

-6. **Important**: as target package select your beforehand created package to ensure that the integration flow is copied into your package
+6. **Important**: As the target package, select your beforehand created package to ensure that the integration flow is copied into your package
 7. When done, select the *Copy* button
 <br>![Maintain name and target](/exercises/ex2/images/02-0003.png)